 Telehealth.
-Telehealth expands access to services that may not otherwise be sustained locally.
+Telehealth expands access to services that might not otherwise be sustained locally.
 By increasing access to physicians and specialists, telehealth helps ensure patients receive the right care, at the right place, at the right time.
 However, even in cases where originating sites are eligible to bill Medicare for a telehealth facility fee, the reimbursement rates are marginal compared to the overall costs.
 Congress should make permanent expanded telehealth coverage offered during the PHE.
-Medicare policies should be updated to cover telehealth delivery for all services that are safe to provide, eliminate geographic and setting requirements, ensure adequate reimbursement for originating sites, and expand the types of technology that may be used.
+Medicare policies should be updated to cover telehealth delivery for all services that are safe to provide, eliminate geographic and originating site requirements, and expand the types of technology that may be used for, and the types of practitioners that may provide, telehealth services.
 It also is critical that hospitals and health systems are adequately reimbursed for the high upfront, and ongoing, maintenance costs of telehealth infrastructure.
 Congress should pass legislation to facilitate virtual care across state lines and allow eligible hospitals to test and evaluate telehealth services for Medicare patients.
-AHA supports legislation that will waive restrictions on the use of telehealth during national and public health emergencies; expand telehealth for mental health services and emergency medical care; and expand the ability of rural health clinics and federally qualified health centers to provide telehealth.
+AHA supports coverage and reimbursement for audio-only services to ensure patients that may not have access to broadband internet or videoconferencing technology can still access care.
+AHA also supports legislation expanding telehealth for mental health services and emergency medical care and improving the ability of rural health clinics and federally qualified health centers to provide telehealth.
+The CONNECT Act (S. 1512/H.R.
+2903) and the Telehealth Modernization Act (S. 368/H.R.
+1332) are key bills to address these priorities.